jihuan-tian/jihuan-tian.github.io/_posts/2025-03-18-manage-scanned-notes-and-sketches-with-libreoffice-impress.markdown

             Exit Function
         End If
         files = oFilePicker.getSelectedFiles()
-        SelectMultipleImages = SortFileURLsByPath(files)
+        SelectMultipleImages = SortFileURLsByVersion(files)
     End Function

-    Function SortFileURLsByPath(files As Object) As Object
+    Function SortFileURLsByVersion(files As Object) As Object
         Dim a() As String
         Dim i As Integer
         Dim j As Integer